danperrout/zammad-docker-letsencrypt/README.md

 Install your Zammad instance in any Linux server with 'https' protocol certificate provided by Let's Encrypt.

+⚠️ This is an alternative and not the official way.
+Find more information [here](https://docs.zammad.org/en/latest/install/docker-compose.html).

 # Installation

 1. [Follow these instructions to install the SSL Let's Encrypt Certificate](https://haydenjames.io/how-to-set-up-an-nginx-certbot/)